odin-detector/odin-data/frameProcessor/README.md

 }
 ```

 Plugin chains can be updated and plugins removed from the system if required, although this is unlikely to be necessary.
-It is possible to send configuration messages directly to plugins through the filewriter control interface, by specifying the index of the plugin as the parameter name.
+It is possible to send configuration messages directly to plugins through the FrameProcessor control interface, by specifying the index of the plugin as the parameter name.
 An example IpcMessage used to configure the "hdf" plugin directly is presented below.

 ```json
 {